Rocky Balboa: Rocky (1976)

 The first film begins on November 25, 1975, in the slums of the Kensington section of Philadelphia.
 Rocky Balboa is fighting Spider Rico in a local boxing ring called the Cambria Fight Club (nicknamed "The Bucket of Blood") inside a chapel.
-In the second round, Rico hits Balboa with a headbutt, leaving a gash on his forehead.
+In the second round, Rico hits Rocky with a headbutt, leaving a gash on his forehead.
 Rocky then delivers a vicious barrage of punches, knocking Rico out.
 The next day, Rocky stops by the J&M Tropical Fish pet shop, where he meets Adrian Pennino.
-Adrian is very shy and scared of Rocky's tough appearance, even though Rocky is very kind to her and shows her respect.
+Adrian is very shy and scared of Rocky's tough appearance, even though Rocky is kind to her and shows her respect.
 Afterward, Rocky goes to collect a loan for his loan shark boss, Tony Gazzo.
 Even though the client, Bob, does not have all the money, Rocky does not break his thumbs, despite Gazzo ordering him to do so.
 Later, Rocky stops by the local boxing gym and finds out that his locker has been replaced by another local contender.
 Unknown to him, the gym's owner and grizzled former boxer, Mickey Goldmill, does not dislike him, but considers Rocky's potential to be better than his effort.
 When Rocky leaves for home that night, he sees a young girl named Marie hanging around a bad crowd and walks her home.
 On the way, Rocky lectures her about staying away from the wrong people.
-However, once they get to her house, she tells Rocky "Screw you, creep'o".
+However, once they get to her house, Marie assumes Rocky is trying to flirt with her, and dismisses him.
 Rocky walks home, frustrated how nothing is going right in his life.

 Rocky gets his dream come true when the undisputed World Heavyweight Champion, Apollo Creed, decides that he wants to give an unknown fighter a chance to fight for the title after his intended challenger, Mac Lee Green, broke his hand while training.
 Creed was told that no other contender was available for a fight on New Years Day.
-Going against his trainer's warnings of Balboa being a southpaw (left-handed boxer), Creed chooses Rocky because he likes Balboa's nickname, 'The Italian Stallion'.
+Going against his trainer's warnings of Rocky being a southpaw (left-handed boxer), Creed chooses Rocky because he likes Rocky's nickname, 'The Italian Stallion' and that the patriotic Apollo will fight on the first day of the 1976 bicentennial year with one of what calls Christopher Columbus' descendants.